Lisa the Vegetarian

 "Lisa the Vegetarian" is the fifth episode of the seventh season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on October 15, 1995.
+It originally aired on Fox in the United States on October 15, 1995.
 In the episode, Lisa decides to stop eating meat after bonding with a lamb at a petting zoo.
 Her schoolmates and family members ridicule her for her beliefs, but with the help of Apu as well as Paul and Linda McCartney, she commits to vegetarianism.

 Directed by Mark Kirkland, "Lisa the Vegetarian" is the first full-length episode David S. Cohen wrote for The Simpsons.
 David Mirkin, the showrunner at the time, supported the episode in part because he had just become a vegetarian himself.
-Former Beatle Paul McCartney and his wife Linda guest star in the episode; their condition for appearing was that Lisa would remain a vegetarian for the rest of the series.
+Former Beatle Paul McCartney and his wife Linda guest-star in the episode; their condition for appearing was that Lisa would remain a vegetarian for the rest of the series.
 The episode makes several references to McCartney's musical career, and his song "Maybe I'm Amazed" plays during the closing credits.

 In its original broadcast, "Lisa the Vegetarian" was watched by 14.6 million viewers and finished 47th in the ratings for the week of October 9–15, 1995, with a 9.0 Nielsen rating.
-It was the fourth highest-rated show on the Fox network that week.
+It was the fourth-highest-rated show on the Fox network that week.

-The episode received acclaim from television critics and it has won two awards, an Environmental Media Award and a Genesis Award, for highlighting environmental and animal issues, respectively.
+The episode received widespread acclaim from television critics and it has won two awards, an Environmental Media Award and a Genesis Award, for highlighting environmental and animal issues, respectively.
+It also ranks as one of the most important episodes in the show's history, helping usher in a wave of permanent character changes in the years to come, from the divorce of Milhouse's parents in "A Milhouse Divided", to Apu becoming a husband and father.
+It also helped inspire another permanent character change in Lisa, with her conversion to Buddhism in the similarly themed "She of Little Faith".